vaishnavi070306-commits/Vaishnavi-G-s-D-P-001-course-work./README.md

 <img src="https://github.com/user-attachments/assets/64929fa2-045c-4eaa-b4eb-319e4bdf02d5" width="400"/>

+## Burglar Alarm Logic Design Using Karnaugh Map

+For this task, I analyzed the four possible combinations of door status and key input to design a simple burglar alarm using logic gates.
+The input variables are **Door (D)** and **Key (K)**.
+The alarm output is **1** when the door is open **and** the key is **not pressed**; otherwise the alarm remains **0**.
+I referred to a sample task on designing a burglar alarm using combinational logic and a truth table to understand the cases and circuit implementation. 0

+I used a **truth table** to list all combinations of D and K, and then transferred them into a **Karnaugh Map (K‑Map)** to simplify the Boolean expression.
+A Karnaugh Map helps to visually group 1s from the truth table to get a simplified sum‑of‑products (SOP) logic expression, reducing the number of logic gates needed. 1

+By filling the K‑Map based on the required output conditions and grouping the adjacent high (1) cells, I derived the simplified expression for the alarm output.
+I then implemented this using basic logic gates such as AND and NOT.
+A Karnaugh Map is an effective method to minimize Boolean expressions in digital circuit design. 2

+### References
+- Burglar alarm logic design and truth table example: https://hub.uvcemarvel.in/article/69bf16aa-13fb-47c1-a5ac-e5a6912a3f68 3
+- Description and purpose of Karnaugh Maps: https://en.wikipedia.org/wiki/Karnaugh_map 4
+- How to use Karnaugh Maps for minimization: https://www.geeksforgeeks.org/digital-logic/introduction-of-k-map-karnaugh-map/ 5

 # Task 16:Data sheet report writing

 ## Introduction

 The **L293D** is a dual H-bridge motor driver IC commonly used to control **the direction and speed of DC motors**.
 It allows a microcontroller or logic circuit to drive motors that require higher current than the controller can supply.
 The IC contains **two full H-bridge circuits**, enabling **independent bidirectional control of two DC motors**.

 ## IC Configuration